Where to Stay in Siena: An Insider’s Guide to the top areas

 - Cons: Requires a car for transportation, no nightlife, not located in Siena.

 It’s worth noting that you won’t be directly in Siena and you will always need a short drive to the city.
-Check out this guide to parking in Siena to avoid wasting time and money.
+Check out my guide to parking in Siena to avoid wasting time and money.

 Two great Agriturismo around Siena